 On April 15, 1947, Jackie Robinson made his Major League Baseball debut and changed the game forever, becoming the first African-American player in the history of the game.
 Robinson was given the inaugural Rookie of the Year award, which now bears his name.
 During his 10-season career, he was part of six Brooklyn Dodger pennant-winners, including the World Champions of 1955.
 In 1949, the six-time All-Star won the National League batting title en route to earning MVP honors.
 Robinson was inducted into the Baseball Hall of Fame in 1962.
 On the 50th anniversary of Jackie Robinson's breaking the Major League color barrier, his number 42 was retired throughout the majors, at the order of Commissioner Bud Selig.

-On September 21, 1997, Dodger catcher Mike Piazza hit a 478-foot home run off Frank Castillo of the Colorado Rockies that landed on the left field pavilion roof and skipped under the left field video board and into the parking lot.
+On Sept.
+21, 1997, Dodgers catcher Mike Piazza hit a 478-foot home run off Frank Castillo of the Colorado Rockies that landed on the left field pavilion roof and skipped under the left field video board and into the parking lot.
 To date, Piazza is the only Dodger to hit a home run out of Dodger Stadium, and one of only three players to do so.
-St. Louis Cardinal first baseman Mark McGwire - currently the Dodgers’ hitting coach - cleared the left field pavilion on May 22, 1999 with a 483-foot blast.
-Hall of Famer Willie Stargell did it twice as an outfielder for the Pittsburgh Pirates, on August 6, 1969 and May 8, 1973.
+St. Louis Cardinal first baseman Mark McGwire cleared the left field pavilion on May 22, 1999 with a 483-foot blast.
+Hall of Famer Willie Stargell did it twice as an outfielder for the Pittsburgh Pirates, on Aug.
+6, 1969 and May 8, 1973.